xiong-jie-y/remimi/README.md

 # remimi
-This repository contains library and examples to do R&D of ML efficiently.
+This repository contains python library and examples to do R&D of computer vision ML efficiently.
+Especially this library focus on stream video or camera input processing.

+This library is optimized for efficient R&D and might not fit some kind of products.

 Feel free to post issue and PR when you find problem or new feature.